chriskrycho/v4.chriskrycho.com/2014/a-few-theses-on-blogging.txt

 Author: Chris Krycho
 Date: 2014-07-09 21:15
 Tags: listicles
-Description: Twelve thoughts&mdash;only loosely connected&mdash;on writing blog posts consisting simply of a series of loosely connected thoughts.
+Summary: Twelve thoughts&mdash;only loosely connected&mdash;on writing blog posts consisting simply of a series of loosely connected thoughts.

 I am a habitually---even chronically---long-winded blogger.
 I always have been.
 I sat down a few weeks ago to write up an explanation of my running approach,